History of the Jews in Livorno: History since 1808

 The Jews of Livorno suffered no persecutions, nor were any restrictions imposed upon them, during the entire time of their residence in the city up till the Fascist period starting in the 1930s.
 They contributed strongly to the development of commerce and industry as Livorno grew from a small fishing-village into a rich and powerful commercial center.
 Together with Greeks and Armenians, the Jews dominated part of the commerce.
 A traveler of the seventeenth century says that the Christians had to keep holiday on the Sabbath on the Jews' account.
 The community, which consisted mainly of descendants of Spanish and Portuguese immigrants, retained its ancient traditions.
-Down to the nineteenth century, communal business was transacted partly in Portuguese; the Spanish ritual (Sephardic) was observed in the synagogue; important hafṭarot were translated into Portuguese or Ladinho; and sermons were delivered in that language.
-The Jews preserved also the gentility and self-confidence characteristic of them in their Spanish homes.
+Down to the nineteenth century, communal business was transacted partly in Portuguese; the Spanish ritual (Sephardic) was observed in the synagogue; important hafṭarot were translated into Portuguese or Ladino; and sermons were delivered in that language.
+The Jews preserved also the gentility and self-confidence characteristic of them in their Iberian homes.
 In 1603 they built a synagogue, which was one of the finest architectural monuments of the city.

 The community also took interest in the general welfare; they ransomed prisoners who were landed at Livorno.
 The members provided charity to less fortunate Jews in other countries.
 In 1648 they levied a special tax for the benefit of the Polish Jews.
 They joined the Alliance Israélite Universelle.
 At various periods the Jewish community of Livorno numbered 10,000 persons; as late as 1848 it was estimated to number 7,000.
 As the commerce of the city declined, many emigrated to other cities and nations.
 By 1904 about 3,000 Jews remained in the city.
 The community, formerly so wealthy, had become very impoverished after the city lost its status as a free port.